Germany: Leipzig University Exchange

 U.S. citizens are required to have a valid U.S. passport when traveling outside of the United States.
 If you plan to study or travel abroad in the next year, apply for your passport now.
 Some countries also require a visa to legally enter or reside in the country.

-Students on the Leipzig Exchange program who are US citizens are required to apply for a residence permit in order to reside in Denmark for over 90 days.
-Students will apply for this permit before departing for Denmark.
-Detailed instructions and assistance will be provided as part of the orientation for the program.
+Students on the Leipzig Exchange program who are US citizens are required to apply for a residence permit in order to reside in German for over 90 days.
+Students usually apply for this permit upon arrival Germany.
+Assistance will be provided by our Leipzig University partners.

 For more specific visa related information, please visit OGO’s Visa Information Page